cs0320/notes/book/src/algorithms/algorithms.md

 ### Scaling The Idea

 Bloom Filters are a generalization of this idea.
-More full details are in the assignment handout, but the basic idea is this: why not have _several_ hash functions, and use all the bits those hash functions produce for adding and looking up membership.
+The basic idea is this: why not have _several_ hash functions, and use all the bits those hash functions produce for adding and looking up membership?
 That is, if we have 3 hash functions and they produce `{13, 2, 118}`, we'd set those 3 bits to true on arrival, and check those 3 bits on a membership check.

 The trick is in tuning the hash functions, and deciding how big the table needs to be.

-#### Is that really the _only_ problem?

-No. Consider deletion, for example.
+Other operations, like deletion, also need care to implement properly.